-Table 6 Employment in Essex as Reported in the VT Business Magazine's Business Directory of Businesses # of Fulltime Employees Essex (both Town and Village) 168 8,165 Village 67 5,440 Source: Essex Economic Development Commission & the VT Business Magazine's Business Directory Notes: 1.
-This is not a complete census of the businesses, this is only data compiled from businesses who have chosen to provide the VT Business Magazine with their info ormation.
-16 out of the 67 Village businesses; and 27 out of the 101 Town businesses in the Directory did not report the number of fulltime employees.
-3. The fulltime employment numbers assume IBM has 5,000 employees.
+Table 6 Employment in Essex as Reported in the VT Business Magazine's Business Directory of Businesses # of Fulltime Employees Essex (both Town and Village) 168 8,165 Village 67 5,440 Source: Essex Economic Development of Directory Notes: Commission & the VT Bu usiness Magazine's Business This is not a complete census of the have chosen to provide the VT Business 2.
+16 out of the 67 Village businesses; a not report the number of fulltime emp own businesses in the Directory did 3.
+The fulltime employment numbers a ssume IBM has 5,000 ei mployees.